 Sole Proprietorship Startup Costs

-There is more to go into business for yourself than just getting business cards printed or sticking up a web page (the modern-day version of "hanging out your shingle".
+There is more to go into business for yourself than just getting business cards printed or sticking up a web page—the modern-day version of "hanging out your shingle".
 Unanticipated business expenses can wreak havoc on both your business and personal life.
 Great expectations are great; realistic expectations are better.

 Prepare to pay quarterly as cash starts to flow.
 Entrepreneurs have many deductible items, but they also have to pay all social security taxes.
 Remember, no one is withholding for you.
 A good practice is to set up a separate account for taxes and transfer money into there as it comes in.